 Eventually, if you say something interesting, you might become a trending topic as well, and other streamers might comment on your statements.

-Moreover, you can always share the highlights of a stream on other social media, but we will explain that later.
+Moreover, you can always share the highlights of a stream on other social media, but I will explain that later.

 Make a live interview